The Role of SOAP in Reporting Services

 The SOAP itself requires that messages be put into an envelope, with the bulk of the message inside a Body element.
 In this example, the body contains a call to the DeleteItem method, which takes a string parameter representing the path of the item to delete.
 You can create a .NET client proxy class that encapsulates all SOAP operations into methods.
 The following C# method represents the SOAP example given earlier:

 The response from the server might look like the following:

 <soap:Envelope xmlns:soap="http://schemas.xmlsoap.org/soap/envelope/" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema"> <soap:Body> <DeleteItemResponse xmlns="http://www.microsoft.com/sql/ReportingServer" /> </soap:Body> </soap:Envelope>

-The DeleteItem method has no return value, so an empty response is returned.
+The DeleteItem method as part of a proxy class has no return value, so an empty response is returned.